Canute IV of Denmark: Life

 Canute was born c.
 1042, one of the many sons of Sweyn II Estridsson by an unknown mistress.
 He is first noted as a member of Sweyn's 1069 raid on England, and the Anglo-Saxon Chronicle reports that Canute was one of the leaders of another raid against England in 1075.
 When returning from England in 1075, the Danish fleet stopped in the County of Flanders.
 Because of its hostility towards William I of England, Flanders was a natural ally for the Danes.
 He also led successful campaigns to Sember and Ester, according to skald Kálfr Mánason.

 When Sweyn died, Canute's brother Harald III was elected king, and as Canute went into exile in Sweden, he was possibly involved in the active opposition to Harald.
 On 17 April 1080, Harald died, and Canute succeeded him to the throne of Denmark.
 On his accession, he married Adela, daughter of Count Robert I of Flanders.
 They had one son, Charles, who was born in 1084, and twin daughters Cæcilia (who later married Erik Jarl) and Ingerid (who later married Folke the Fat), who were born shortly before his death (ca. 1085/86).
-Ingerid's descendants, the House of Bjelbo, would ascend to the throne of Sweden and Norway and Canute IV's blood returned to the Danish throne in the person of Olaf II of Denmark.
+Ingerid's descendants, the House of Bjälbo, would ascend to the throne of Sweden and Norway and Canute IV's blood returned to the Danish throne in the person of Olaf II of Denmark.